tw-in-js/twind/docs/getting-started/quicksheet.md

 [View in Docs](https://twind.dev/docs/handbook/getting-started/thinking-in-groups.html)

-The Twind compiler provides a terse syntax for grouping related classes together in an untuitive way.
+The Twind compiler provides a terse syntax for grouping related classes together in an intuitive way.

 - Directive Grouping